nathan-lapinski/learn-angular-catch-pokemon/README.md

 install the CLI using npm
 `npm install -g @angular/cli`

-cd into the APP-Start directory, and follow the instructions there to get used to using the CLI.
+cd into the APP-Start directory of this repo, and follow the instructions there to get used to using the CLI.
 You can run `ng serve` to run a local version of the application!